 Renewing your Contract

-If you are on a fixed price tariff which is due to end and you have not requested a new fixed price tariff, you will be transferred onto the So Out of Contract tariff when your fixed price tariff ends.
+If you are on a fixed price tariff which is due to end and you have not requested a new fixed price tariff, you will be transferred onto our standard variable tariff when your fixed price tariff ends.
 Alternatively, we may instead transfer you to a fixed rate tariff with no exit fee, in a manner that complies with our Supply Licence.

 If you are in the last seven weeks of your So Energy Contract and change to another So Energy tariff we will not charge you an early exit fee.
 The new So Energy Contract will take effect from the Contract start date.